 Deactivate billing plans

 Providers can deactivate billing plans for multiple students at once, or on a individual basis.
 This is a permanent action and cannot be undone.
-In some cases, you may wish to pause and unpause a plan instead.

-Deactivate plans for individual students
+For individual students

 Log in to brightwheel on the web